-- Remove the charger and battery from operation immediately and follow the instructions. - ➡ The charging process is complete when the LEDs on the battery level indicator go out.

-- 4 Once charging is complete, disconnect the battery from the charger. - 5 Disconnect the charger from the mains.
+- Remove the charger and battery from operation immediately and follow the instructions. - ⇒ The charging process is complete when the LEDs on the charge level indicator (battery) go out. - 4 Once charging is complete, disconnect the battery from the charger. - 5 Disconnect the charger from the mains.